apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 =============  =======  =================================================================
 Property Name  Default  Description
 =============  =======  =================================================================
-**type**       --       The component type name, needs to be a fully-qualified class name
+**type**       --       The component type name, needs to be a FQCN
 =============  =======  =================================================================

-Example for agent named **agent_foo**:
+Example for agent named a1:

 .. code-block:: properties

-  agent_foo.channels = customChannel-1
+  a1.channels = c1
-  agent_foo.channels.customChannel-1.type = your.domain.YourClass
+  a1.channels.c1.type = org.example.MyChannel

 Flume Channel Selectors
 -----------------------